neomjs/neo/resources/data/deck/learnneo/p/Config.md

 As you've probably noticed, Neo.mjs classes have a `static config` property.

-The `config` specifies properties that are applied to instances as they are created.
+The config describes properties you can specify as you create an instance of the class.
+Any config in the class, or its ancestors, can be specified.

 In addition, Neo.mjs uses that information to set up propoerty lifecycle methods.

 Here's an example of a new component class `Simple` with three config properties: